plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 This run took about 13 minutes on the cluster.
 {% endcomment %}

-## Review results of the relaxed clock analysis
+### Review results of the relaxed clock analysis

 If you create a plot of your _relaxed.dot_ file using one of the online Graphviz viewers, the increase in model complexity will be very apparent!

-Open the _relaxed.log_ file in Tracer and answer the following questions:
+:large_blue_diamond: Open the _relaxed.log_ file in Tracer and answer the following questions:

 > :thinking: What is the true rate for any given edge in the tree?